Advanced UTM Naming Conventions Guide (Complete Framework)

 The Importance of Campaign Parameters

 The answer is simple.
-The campaign parameter has the best out-of-the-box reporting in analytics and advertising platforms.
+The campaign parameter has the best out-of-the-box reporting in analytics tools, advertising platforms, and CRMs.
 The platforms usually show a wealth of break-downs for the campaign parameter, and they also often default to reporting on the campaign parameter first.

 What Happens if I Mistakenly Mislabel Parameters?

-Unfortunately, mistakes in UTM parameters are permanent, which is why consistency in naming conventions are so important.
+Unfortunately, mistakes in UTM parameters are permanent, which is why consistency in naming is so important.
 A single misplaced character can ruin valuable data.
 It’s only when you’re consistent about your use of UTMs that you get their full reporting value.

 Are Custom UTM Parameters Better Than Advanced UTM Conventions?